JackFadlovich/SVGlogoMaker/README.md

 AND the output text "Generated logo.svg" is printed in the command line WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered

+Thank you to Patrick Quirk for helping

+I used code from a repo by orian42 for the first half of the shapes file. check it out here: https://github.com/orian42/svgLogoMaker

+ChatGPT helped with shape-tests.js